-- Loss of use (if your place becomes unlivable due to a covered peril, Lemonade will pay towards a hotel or rental home, laundry costs and other expenses that may arise.
+- Loss of use, which means if the home becomes unlivable due to a covered peril, Lemonade will pay towards a hotel or rental home, laundry costs and other expenses that may arise.

 When shopping for home insurance, compare Lemonade’s offerings and rates to our list of the best homeowners insurance companies of 2020.